Grossfuss Sturmgewehr: History

 In Horn's gun, one end of the piston is connected to the bolt by a joint and the other end is connected to the receiver by a small spring.
 The piston also exhibits an interesting sideways motion.
 As the bolt moves further backward, the piston moved slightly sideways as well, allowing most of the gas to escape without exercising further pressure.
 The role of the small spring was to ensure the return of the piston's head into position on the counter-recoil.

 The gun's sights are fixed to 300 meters.
 It has a three-way selector between single, automatic fire, and safe position.
 The bolt has two handles, one on each side and these resemble horns.
 They were found rather unergonomical by the Soviet testers because they could hit the hand on automatic fire.
 The length of the draw for the bolt in order to cock the gun was also found to be unpleasantly long, especially from the prone position.
 The weapon would have been cheap to manufacture en masse.
 The only milled parts were the barrel and the bolt head.

 One of captured Grossfuss Sturmgewehrs was tested by the GAU.
 It fired about 1,900 rounds without stoppages.
 Its accuracy was basically on par with the MP 43, even though the length of its sighting line was considerably shorter (266 vs. 418 mm).

 Although the existence of the Grossfuss Sturmgewehr and its basic principle of operation became known in the West in the decade following the end of the war, hardly anything else transpired from behind the Iron Curtain.
 According to a 1958 book of the Army Ordnance Corps:

 The firm of Grossfuss in Dobelin produced a unique retarded blowback gas-actuated system, no specimens of which has ever been seen.
-The Grossfuss weapon was reported exhibited to the Spree Ministry Waffenkommission, but apparently never reached WaPruf 2 [Dept. for Development and Testing of the Heereswaffenamt].
+The Grossfuss weapon was reported exhibited to the Spree [sic] Ministry Waffenkommission, but apparently never reached WaPruf 2 [Dept. for Development and Testing of the Heereswaffenamt].
 Development was dated late 1944 or early 1945.

 A single, slightly incomplete exemplar remains in existence at the Military Historical Museum of Artillery, Engineers and Signal Corps in Saint Petersburg.

 Immediately after the war, the gas-delayed blowback principle was used by some Soviet prototypes, for example the TKB-454 made by the Tula designer German A. Korobov.